Island Bay National Wildlife Refuge

 The Island Bay National Wildlife Refuge is part of the United States National Wildlife Refuge System, located in the Cape Haze area of Charlotte County.
 The 20 acre refuge was established on October 23, 1908.
-It was created as a preserve and breeding ground for native birds, which contains brackish water and mangroves.
+The National Wildlife Refuge System consists of over 570 national wildlife refuges that protect the country's ecosystems and the wildlife that live in them.
+Island Bay National Wildlife Refuge was created as a preserve and breeding ground for native birds, which contains brackish water and mangroves.
+Some animals that can be found at the refuge include migratory birds, West Indian Manatees, osprey, wood storks, and occasionally alligators and crocodiles.

 The Island Bay Wilderness (which was established on October 23, 1970) covers the same area as the refuge.

 History of Refuge

 President Theodore Roosevelt created the Island Bay National Wildlife Refuge after signing Executive Order 958 on October 23, 1908.
 Following this, President Nixon signed Public Law 91-504 on October 23, 1970, which turned the refuge into a designated Wilderness Area.
 On August 13, 2004, the refuge suffered extreme damage from Hurricane Charley.
 Island Bay National Wildlife Refuge is now managed by J.N.
 "Ding" Darling National Wildlife Refuge.
 While there is no access to the islands, several shell mounds pay tribute to the Native Americans who previously lived there.